jacques-blom/blitz-todo-list/README.md

 1. Clone the repo and `cd` into it.
 1. Run `yarn install`.
 1. Run `blitz prisma migrate dev --preview-feature` to initialise the DB.
-1. Finally, run `blitz dev` to run it.
+1. Finally, run `yarn dev` to run it.